Jim Jordan moves from leadership nemesis to key player in GOP agenda

 At regular press conferences during the Senate trial Jordan argued Trump was being unfairly treated.
 "Democrats have never got over the fact that this new guy has never been in this town, never been in politics, this new guy came in here and is shaking this place up and that drives them crazy."

-Former South Carolina Congressman Mick Mulvaney, who served in the House with Jordan and was one of the founding members of the Freedom Caucus, said Jordan was a key ally when he moved over to work as White House chief of staff for President Trump.
+Former South Carolina Congressman Mick Mulvaney, who served in the House with Jordan and was one of the founding members of the Freedom Caucus, said Jordan was a key ally when Mulvaney moved over to work as White House chief of staff for Trump.

 He said Jordan's priority as Judiciary chair is more about leading probes than passing bills.